okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/go/sdkforyourapp.md

-After you run the sample app and explore its available use cases, you can begin to integrate the SDK and/or the widget into your own app.
+After you run the sample app and explore the available use cases, you can begin to integrate the SDK and/or the Widget into your own app.
 To get started, follow these steps:

 #### 1: Install the Golang SDK